smitpi/PSGalleryReport/psgallery-authors.md

 + **Invoke-InstallFromRepositoryOemREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to perform a repository update from a supported network share.
 Recommended to use HTTPS share "downloads.dell.com" repository for updates or you can create and use a custom repository using Dell Repository Manager (DRM) utility. [*01/06/2022 00:36:35*]
 + **Invoke-InsertEjectVirtualMediaREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API to either get virtual media information, attach or eject virtual media located on supported network share.
 Supported network shares are NFS, CIFS, HTTP and HTTPS. [*01/06/2022 00:35:35*]
 + **Invoke-InitializeVirtualDiskREDFISH 6.0.0**  - Cmdlet using iDRAC with Redfish API to either get storage controllers, get virtual disks or initialize virtual disk. [*01/06/2022 00:34:34*]
-+ **Invoke-IdracRemoteKvmHtmlSessionREDFISH 6.0.0**  - iDRAC Cmdlet using Redfish API with OEM extension to to launch iDRAC HTML KVM session using your default browser. [*01/06/2022 00:33:36*]
 + **Invoke-IdracLicenseManagementREDFISH 2.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to manage iDRAC licenses.
 Get current licenses, export/import/delete licenses supported. [*01/06/2022 00:32:34*]
 + **Invoke-IdracJobQueueManagementREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to manage iDRAC job queue.
 Supported operations are get current job queue, delete single job ID, clear complete job queue or clear complete job queue/restart Lifecycle Controller services. [*01/06/2022 00:31:33*]
 + **Invoke-GenerateCsrREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API to either get current iDRAC certs or generate CSR for iDRAC. [*01/06/2022 00:29:38*]